-Did you know, cinnamon buns actually have their origin in Sweden.
-Cinnamon buns are simply one of the most Swedish treats in the world.
+Did you know, cinnamon buns actually orginiate from Sweden?
+Basically, Cinnamon buns are one of the most Swedish treats in the world.
 In fact, ever since 1999, the 4th of October is annually celebrated as national cinnamon bun in Sweden.
-You can’t say no to an excuse to eat cinnamon buns!
+You can’t not like having an to excuse to eat cinnamon buns!

 Healthy classic swedish Cinnamon Buns

 [Vegan, whole food, refined sugar-, oil-free, fruit sweetened]